-- C. In keeping with the Portfolio's overall long-term financial objective, the Committee will evaluate Portfolio and investment manager performance over a suitably long-term investment horizon, generally across full market cycles or, at a minimum, on a rolling five-year basis. - D. Investment reports shall be provided by the investment manager(s) on a (calendar) quarterly basis or as more frequently requested by the Committee.
-Each investment manager is expected to be available to meet with the Committee once per year to review portfolio structure, strategy, and investment performance.

-E. The Board of Trustees will review the Foundation's investment policy annually.
+- investment horizon, generally across full market cycles or, at a minimum, on a rolling five-year basis. - D. Investment reports shall be provided by the investment manager(s) on a (calendar) quarterly basis or as more frequently requested by the Committee.
+Each investment manager is expected to be available to meet with the Committee once per year to review portfolio structure, strategy, and investment performance. - E. The Board of Trustees will review the Foundation's investment policy annually.